mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 ### 1. Upload training data into an S3 bucket.

 In this step you will first create an Amazon S3 bucket where you will store the training data.
-You will then download the training data consisting of cat & dog images and then upload to the S3 bucket created.
+You will then download the training data consisting of lego dinosaurs images and then upload to the S3 bucket created.

 #### 1.1	 Create an S3 bucket.